Derek Fatchett: Early life

 Born in Lincoln, Lincolnshire, Fatchett was the son of a painter and decorator.
 His grandfather was a trade union official.
 He attended the all-male grammar school, Lincoln School and then the University of Birmingham where he studied Law, graduating in 1966.
 He joined the Labour Party in 1964.
 At the London School of Economics he took an MSc in 1968 where he joined in student demonstrations.
 He was more left-wing in his younger days in the 1960s and 1970s but moved towards the centre-left when an MP, leaving the Campaign Group in 1985.

 Fatchett was a councillor on Wakefield Metropolitan Council from 1980 to 1984.
 He became a lecturer in Industrial Relations at the University of Leeds in 1971, staying there until he became an MP.
-He was selected as the candidate for the new constituency of Leeds Central over Stanley Cohen, who had held the predecessor constituency of Leeds South East, but had considered defecting from the Labour Party to the Social Democratic Party and was opposed by the left wing of the constituency party.
+He was selected as the candidate for the new constituency of Leeds Central over Stanley Cohen, who had held the predecessor constituency of Leeds South East, but had considered defecting from the Labour Party to the Social Democratic Party (SDP) and was opposed by the left wing of the constituency party.

 Parliamentary career

 He contested the Bosworth seat in Leicestershire in 1979.

-After Labour's 1997 election victory, he was made a Minister of State at the Foreign and Commonwealth Office with responsibility for the Middle East, North Africa and South Asia.
+Following Labour's 1997 election victory, he was made a Minister of State at the Foreign and Commonwealth Office with responsibility for the Middle East, North Africa and South Asia.

 Whilst still in office, Fatchett died suddenly on the night of Sunday, 9 May 1999, from a massive heart attack after collapsing whilst in a pub with his wife and a friend.
 The by-election for his seat was won by Hilary Benn.